gitmachtl/scripts/SPO_Pledge_Catalyst_Registration.md

 ## Generate the signed voting registration

-You need the **voter-registration** tool for this, you have to compile it like you compile your cardano-node OR you can use a *precompiled version*.<p>
+You need the **voter-registration** tool from Samuel ([link to repo](https://github.com/input-output-hk/voting-tools)) for this, you have to compile it like you compile your cardano-node OR you can use a [*precompiled version*](https://hydra.iohk.io/job/Cardano/voting-tools/native.voterRegistrationTarball.x86_64-linux/latest-finished/download/1/voter-registration.tar.gz).<p>

 The tool is written in haskell, you **compile** it the same way as you do with your cardano node, should be something similar to this: